-The sole shareholder of Preferred Shares Series A is MPI, a wholly owned subsidiary of ALCO.
+The sole shareholder of Series A Preferred Shares is MPI, a wholly owned subsidiary of ALCO.

-All 20,000,000 Preferred Shares Series B were redeemed as of 06 December 2021 and are now treasury shares of ALCO.
+All 20,000,000 Series B Preferred Shares were redeemed as of 06 December 2021 and are now treasury shares of ALCO.
+These will be subsequently cancelled upon SEC's approval of the amendment of ALCO's Articles of Incorporation as explained above in item a, Business Development, Business and General Information.

-The top stockholders of Preferred Shares Series C as of 31 December 2023 are as follows:
+The top stockholders of Series C Preferred Shares as of 31 December 2023 are as follows: